shiningsurya/pulsarml/README.md

 ### Dataset

 The entire dataset is uploaded in the `all_in_one.csv` file.
 This is the result of generating features from Pulsar Candidate file as outputted by PulsarHunter.
+I've used `ExtractFeatures.py` script to extract features from `PHCX` files.

 ### Running